davide-marino00/PBI_DOCS/ss.md

 Find Your Credentials:
 Go back to your Azure OpenAI resource page in the Azure Portal.
-On the left-hand menu, under Resource Management, click Keys and Endpoint.
+On the left-hand menu, under Resource Management, click Keys and Endpoint. or From Azure AIFoundry instance, on the left-hand menu click Deployments --> then your click on your model.

 Here you will find two critical pieces of information:
 Endpoint: The URL for your service (e.g., https://your-service.openai.azure.com/).
 Key: Two secret keys are provided (KEY 1 and KEY 2).
 You only need to copy one.